Tommigun1980/Xamarin.Forms.DragView/README.md

 </AbsoluteLayout>
 ```

-DockingEdge should be set to which edge the control is docked to and can be Top, Right, Left or Bottom.
+DragDirection can be Up, Left, Down or Right.
 MinBounds and MaxBounds declare the minimum and maximum space the DragView can take up, denoted as percentages of the parent container's size.

 See [DragView.xaml.cs](Xamarin.Forms.DragView/DragView.xaml.cs) for all bindable properties.